Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: Performance Evaluation

-Fig. \ref{fig_2} illustrates the sum SE versus the number of orthogonal pilots $L_p$, demonstrating the superior performance of the proposed G-PFZF and G-PWPFZF schemes over their respective baseline counterparts.
-The proposed schemes achieve significant performance improvements of 6-14\% for G-PFZF and 6-13\% for G-PWPFZF compared to their respective baselines across different pilot lengths, with the performance gap widening as the number of pilots increases.
-This expanding margin highlights the advantage of the proposed adaptive user grouping strategy over the rigid network-wide threshold approach used in baseline schemes.
-The baseline schemes, constrained by a rigid network-wide threshold, must rigidly limit the number of strong pilots to avoid violating the fundamental condition for zero-forcing ($L_{\mathcal{S}_m} > A$), which leads to inefficient interference management.
-In contrast, our proposed distributed framework empowers each AP to independently and optimally select its set of strong pilots, inherently ensuring the selection is both locally optimal and always feasible ($L_{\mathcal{S}_m} < A$).
-This inherent adaptability allows our methods to leverage larger pilot sets more effectively, maximizing array gain and suppressing interference, which explains the observed widening of the performance gap.
-The G-PWPFZF scheme provides a further advantage by proactively protecting weak UEs from the strong UEs' interference.
+Fig. \ref{fig_2} illustrates the sum SE versus the number of orthogonal pilots $L_p$, demonstrating the improved performance of the proposed G-PFZF and G-PWPFZF with d-LSFD schemes over their respective baseline counterparts with c-LSFD and d-LSFD.
+The proposed schemes achieve significant performance improvements of 6-14\% for G-PFZF and 5-13\% for G-PWPFZF compared to their respective baselines across different pilot lengths, with the performance gap widening as the number of pilots increases.
+This expanding gap highlights the advantage of the proposed adaptive pilot grouping strategy over the rigid network-wide threshold approach used in baseline schemes.
+The baseline schemes must rigidly limit the number of strong pilots to avoid violating the fundamental condition for zero-forcing ($L_{\mathcal{S}_m} {>} A$), which leads to inefficient interference management.
+In contrast, our proposed decentralized optimization, inherently ensures $L_{\mathcal{S}_m} {<} A$, while maximizing array gain and suppressing interference.